thibaultlaurens/pi-files/README.md

-# pifiles
+# pi-files

-Configuration files and step by step guide to setup a Raspbian Buster Lite (headless).
+Configuration files and step by step guide to setup a Raspbian Buster Lite (headless) server.

 ## Getting started